-As the associate teacher, you are asked to:
+As the associate teacher, you are asked to mentor the preservice teacher in the following ways:

 - 1. Assist the preservice teacher in understanding and becoming a secure and comfortable participant in the school and teaching community, providing a suitable work/storage area within the classroom for the preservice teacher. - 2.
 Provide opportunities for the preservice teacher to observe your teaching practice throughout the practicum and to ask professional questions for their further development. - 3.
 Expect the preservice teacher to assist in teacher duties outside the classroom.
 This may include yard duty, hall monitoring, staff meetings, lunch duty, and when possible, after-school clubs, sporting, and social events. - 4.
 Plan with the preservice teacher and offer guidance and direction for professional growth in their practice.
 Outline the long-range goals and organization of courses; review with the preservice teacher the curriculum outcomes, guides, and resources. - 5.
 Confer with the preservice teacher about preferred/appropriate lesson plan format; review and discuss lesson plans with the preservice teacher before delivery of the lessons. - 6.
 Encourage the preservice teacher to discuss and explore ideas and strategies learned in her or his courses at the university. - 7.
 Provide opportunities for the preservice teacher to team teach with you throughout the practicum. - 8.
-Provide opportunities for the preservice teacher to use educational technologies. - 9.
+Provide opportunities for the preservice teacher to use educational technologies including PowerSchool and Tienet. - 9.
 Provide opportunities for the preservice teacher to be involved in the student program planning process when and where possible. - 10.
-Contact the university advisor for support, advice, or early intervention should any concern be raised regarding the preservice teacher. - 11.
-Discuss all assessments with the preservice teacher and provide oral and written feedback to the preservice teacher.
+Contact the university advisor for support, advice, or early intervention should any concern be raised regarding the preservice teacher.
+Participate in the Additional Support process if it is required. - 11.
+Discuss all assessments with the preservice teacher and provide oral and written feedback to the preservice teacher. - 12.
+Report pre service teacher absences to the University Advisor. - 13.
+If you need to be absent for 3 or more consecutive days, please inform the University Advisor.
+Pre service teachers cannot substitute during their Practicum.
+If this policy changes, you will be advised. - 14.
+As the preservice teacher becomes more independent, you may choose to spend more time out of the classroom.
+The preservice teacher needs to know how to contact you during those periods. - 15.
+Coordinate the completion and submission of the Initial report form. - 16.
+Complete and submit the AT copy of the final report form.